How to Make a Free Business Email Address

 Hostgator plans

 All set?
-Great!
 Let’s sign up for your domain.

 Step 2: Choose Your Free Domain

 HostGator gives you a free domain with any hosting plan.
-You can use the domain for your free business email account right away.
+You can use that domain for your free business email account right away.

 Search for the domain you want in the search box and press Enter.
-To make sure your site and your email look professional, you domain should include your company name.
-If your domain is available, HostGator will mark it with a green label.
+To make sure your site and email look professional, your domain should include your company name.
+If your domain is available, HostGator marks it with a green label.

 Search for your free business email domain at HostGator

-Remember what we said above about domain name extensions?
-It’s best to buy a .com domain so that your email domain looks professional.
+Remember what we said earlier about domain extensions?
+It’s best to grab a .com domain so your email looks more professional and is easier for customers to remember.

-Now you can scroll down and fill out the rest of the order form.
+Now scroll down and fill out the rest of the order form.
 You can safely uncheck the Domain Privacy checkbox here:

 Domain privacy checkbox at HostGator